nopnop2002/esp-idf-cc1101/README.md

 # Radio frequency
-The frequency used can be changed by the channel number.
+The frequencies used are determined by the channel number, base frequency and channel spacing frequency.
-Center frequency and channel spacing frequency are software specified.
+Base frequency and channel spacing frequency are software specified.
+The base frequency is set by the 24 bit frequency word located in the FREQ2, FREQ1, and FREQ0 registers.
 The channel spacing is set in the MDMCFG0.CHANSPC_M and MDMCFG1.CHANSPC_E registers.
-The base or start frequency is set by the 24 bit frequency word located in the FREQ2, FREQ1, and FREQ0 registers.
 Therefore, communication between applications with different center and channel spacing frequencies is not possible.